Tastigernet/cache-guardian/README.md

   * path: The path of the process.
 If omited it uses the same path where the guardian is located
   * port: The port on which conceald is running
   * name: Name of the node.
 If omited it uses the hostname.
-  * feeAddr: The CCX address on which the transaction fee will be sent in case of remote node.
+  * feeAddr: The CXCHE address on which the transaction fee will be sent in case of remote node.
   * bindAddr: The address on which you listen.
 127.0.0.1 for localhost only.
 0.0.0.0 for outside accesible node.
 * **error**
   * **notify**